twiet/reddit-nlp/README.md

 1. download the data from https://files.pushshift.io/reddit/submissions/ and https://files.pushshift.io/reddit/comments/
 2. You will need all the 2008 files.
 There should be 12 for comments and 12 for submissions.
 3. Also you need the subreddit csv here https://files.pushshift.io/reddit/subreddits/
 4. Running will take about an hour and should generate a data.txt file.
-I've added a sample.txt taken from that as an example.
+I've added a sample.txt and a trimmed data.txt taken from that as an example.

 Feel free to add comments on any inefficiencies since I didn't focus too much on performance.
+Also feel free to adjust any of the parameters as well

 To-do
 1. Count word count per input [TODO: Kevin]